KMontasir/test/README.md

   <img src="km_cover.jpg" alt="Cover_KM" width="500">
 </p>

-## 🛠️ Qui suis-je ?
+## 🛠️ Who am I?

-Je suis un passionné d'informatique spécialisé dans l'administration système et réseau, le DevOps et la formation IT.
-Fort d'une expérience en tant que freelance, j'accompagne les entreprises et les professionnels dans l'automatisation, l'optimisation et la sécurisation de leurs infrastructures.
+I am an IT enthusiast specializing in system and network administration, DevOps, and IT training.
+With extensive experience as a freelancer, I help businesses and professionals automate, optimize, and secure their infrastructures.

 ---

-## 📂 Projets & Contributions
+## 📂 Projects & Contributions

-🔹 Vous trouverez ici des scripts, des procédures et des outils facilitant le travail des administrateurs système, DevOps et techniciens IT.
+🔹 Here, you'll find scripts, procedures, and tools designed to assist system administrators, DevOps engineers, and IT technicians.

-N'hésitez pas à explorer mes dépôts et à contribuer !
+Feel free to explore my repositories and contribute!

 ---

-⭐ **Si mes projets vous aident, n'oubliez pas de laisser une étoile ⭐ sur les dépôts !**
+⭐ **If my projects help you, don't forget to leave a star ⭐ on the repositories!**